 Bravehearts Wish List

-Ergonomic Appraisals for staff members to ensure they are maintaining great physical health while working.
+For staff members to ensure they are maintaining great physical health while working.

 Bravehearts’ Research Team is increasingly conducting original research.
 For quantitative studies, the purchase of a statistical package that enables basic analysis is required.
 Funding is needed to purchase two licenses for 12 months.